 Have you heard of the bullet journal system?
-It’s the ultimate solution to make sense of the chaos from your busy life. it has a lot of benefits and personally have had huge impact in my personal growth.
+It’s the ultimate solution to make sense of the chaos in your busy life. it has a lot of benefits and personally has had a huge impact on my personal growth.
 It provides an opportunity for self-reflection and self-awareness.

 No, I’m not overselling it.
 I’ll just give you some practical bullet journal ideas that you can try at home and see for yourself.